postgres-cn/pgbouncer-doc/config.md

 ### host

 Hostname or IP address to connect to.
-Hostnames are resolved on connect time, the result is cached per +dns_max_ttl+ parameter.
+Hostnames are resolved on connect time, the result is cached per `dns_max_ttl` parameter.
 If DNS returns several results, they are used in round-robin manner.

 Default: not set, meaning to use a Unix socket.